PortoSnooze/PortoSnooze.github.io/_posts/2021-01-29-howToGitHub.md

 I finally managed to piece together what I was missing using [Web Work Tools' Minimal Mistakes & Jekyll Setup and Configuration][webWorkTools] so I've put what I did here.

-First, clone the minimal mistakes repo into a folder (I placed it one-up from my Jekyll blog created in [Step 3](#st3)):
+First, clone the minimal mistakes repo into a folder (I placed it one-up from my Jekyll website created in [Step 3](#st3)):

 {% highlight ruby %}
 git clone https://github.com/mmistakes/minimal-mistakes.git